 Bryan D Suhr Tree Care Professionals/Consulting Arborists

-I am currently a Lifetime Master Gardener with a 26-year shingle.
-I have served Think Trees, NM as it’s first president, served as Treasurer and currently serve on the Board of Directors.
+I currently serve as treasurer for Think Trees New Mexico.
+I have served Think Trees, NM as President, served as Treasurer before, and also the Board of Directors.

-I am an ISA Certified Arborist and also manage the office for Bryan Suhr Tree Care Professionals.
-Serving our local community and state means a great deal to this native of the Albuquerque North Valley in the great state of New Mexico.
-Join me in keeping Think Trees, NM as the premier organization for professionalism in the greens industry.
+I am an ISA Certified Arborist.
+Providing current, science-based information to our local community means a great deal to this native of the Albuquerque North Valley.
+Join me in keeping Think Trees NM as the premier organization for education and professionalism in the greens industry.

 Bernalillo County Extension

-Anne Beard has worked in the arboriculture field for over 29 years.
-She is a member of ISA/Utility Arborist Association, is a Certified Arborist/Utility Specialist and is TRAQ qualified.
-Anne is System Forester at Public Service Company of New Mexico.
+Anne Beard has worked in the arboriculture field for over 30 years.
+She is a member of the ISA/Utility Arborist Association, is a Certified Arborist/Utility Specialist and is TRAQ qualified.
+Anne is a System Forester at the Public Service Company of New Mexico.

-Anne has, by her efforts, informed her customers, general public and industry professionals on the importance of trees, their benefits to the environment and their proper care.
-She has many varied experiences speaking at local, national and international venues.
+Anne has, by her efforts, informed her customers, the general public, and industry professionals on the importance of trees, their benefits to the environment, and their proper care.
+She has many varied experiences speaking at local, national, and international venues.

 Graeme previously served as the Horticulture Agent for Cooperative Extension in Bernalillo County, NM.
 Before this, he was curator for the NMSU Arthropod Collection in Las Cruces.
 He holds a Bachelor’s degree in Biology from the University of Oregon and a Master’s in Agricultural Biology from the Entomology, Plant Pathology, and Weed Science department at NMSU.
 Graeme is an ISA Certified Arborist and has experience working as a horticulturalist, entomologist, field biologist, and grower in farms and nurseries.
 He has a strong interest in ecology, natural history, horticulture, integrated pest management (IPM), and agriculture.